nuistzhou/nuistzhou.github.io/_posts/2019-05-23-Shadowsocks.markdown

 SUCCESS!
 :beach_umbrella:

-I also tested the shadowsocks on the Digital Ocean VPS, however, the google scholar was not able to be accessed properly with the error info:
+I also tested the shadowsocks on the Digital Ocean (DO) VPS, however, the google scholar was not able to be accessed properly with the error info:

 > We are sorry, but your computer or network may be sending automated queries, to protect our users, we cannot process your request right now.

-After google, I noticed it has been an issue back from year 2014 since a lot of people are using DO's VPS doing Web crawling and those IPV4 addresses from DO are blocked by Google...
+After google, I noticed it has been an issue back from year 2014 and it is believed that many people are using DO's VPS doing
+Web crawling, as a result of that, those IPV4 addresses from DO are blocked by Google...

 Some users came up with a solution by forcing the Shadowsocks using the IPV6 address, like in this [post](https://www .flyzy2005.com/tech/shadowsocks-google-scholar/).